telliott99/geometry_utils/README.md

 As I fiddled with the code, inconsistency in the order of return of two points has messed up many a diagram.
 I believe that's all fixed now.

-The output paths for figures are hard-coded so it will require a bit of configuration to get it to work on another machine.
+For most examples, output paths for figures are hard-coded so it will require a bit of configuration to get it to work on another machine.
 That's on my todo list.

 There is a sym link to the library in each sub-folder.

-Here are some examples of the functions we can call:
+Here are some functions we can call:

 ```
 geo.get_intersection_for_two_lines([A,B],[C,D])